ankidroid/Anki-Android/Database-Structure.md

     sortf : "Integer specifying which field is used for sorting in the browser", tags : "Anki saves the tags of the last added note to the current model", tmpls : [
-              "JSONArray containing a JSONObject of the CardTemplate for each card in the model", {
+              "JSONArray containing object of CardTemplate for each card in model", {
                 afmt : "answer template string",
-                bafmt : "browser answer format: used for displaying answer in browser", bqfmt : "browser question format: used for displaying question in browser", did : "null",
+                bafmt : "browser answer format:
+                          used for displaying answer in browser",
+                bqfmt : "browser question format:
+                          used for displaying question in browser",
+                did : "null",
                 name : "template name",
                 ord : "template number, see flds",